 - At the end of "All's Fair in Oven War", Cletus gets revenge on James Caan by having the Spuckler clan ambush him at a toll booth, which Caan hates for obvious reasons.

-- The opening to "Homer's Paternity Coot" starts has Marge protesting the installation of a toll booth on a road she drives down every day.
+- The plot of "Homer's Paternity Coot" starts with Marge protesting the installation of a toll booth on a road she drives down every day.